 - Class date: Sunday, Dec 10

 - Mazama Mountaineering Center (SE 43rd and Stark, Portland)

 - Recommended experience level: intermediate/advanced

-New for 2023, the Sunday Skills Clinics happen on the second and fourth Sunday of the month, usually from 6 to 9 PM.
+The Sunday Skills Clinics happen on the second and fourth Sunday of the month, usually from 6 to 9 PM.
 The second Sunday is more for beginner/intermediate topics, and the fourth Sunday is more for intermediate/advanced techniques.
 Registration opens one month before the class.
 Topics will rotate and repeat, so if you miss one and want to take it, keep an eye out for it again.